Hong Kong–Switzerland relations

-Hong Kong–Switzerland relations refers to international relations between Hong Kong and Switzerland.
+Hong Kong–Switzerland relations refer to international bilateral relations between Hong Kong and Switzerland.

-History
+Historical relations

 Switzerland's first presence in Hong Kong could be traced back to Theodor Jost, the first Apostolic Prefect of Hong Kong, as long ago as 1842.
 Since the beginning of the 20th century, Swiss businessmen, as well as Catholic and Protestant missionaries – most of them from the Basel Mission – settled in Hong Kong.